 On his 100th birthday, let us use this momentous occasion to redouble our efforts to continue his long walk to freedom.
 I will join my fellow Elders and grassroots “Sparks of Hope” in Johannesburg, where we will walk together in commemoration of Madiba’s legacy and in support of those who work for a world free from poverty, inequality and injustice.
 As Madiba said himself, ‘Let freedom reign.
 The sun will never set on so glorious a human achievement’.

 Graça Machel co-founded The Elders with her husband, Nelson Mandela.
 She is a lifelong advocate for women’s and children’s rights and is the Founder of the Graça Machel Trust and the Foundation for Community Development.
-She will be leading the Elders Walk Together campaigns activities on Nelson Mandela’s 100th birthday and asking others around the world to join the movement.
+She will be leading the Elders Walk Together campaigns activities on Nelson Mandela’s 100th birthday.